Introduction to GIS Software

 1. Licensed Software

-- ArcGIS: ArcGIS is an enterprise software that is built by ESRI.
+- ArcGIS: ArcGIS is enterprise software that ESRI builds.
 It is the frontier in the world of GIS software.
 They have a wide variety of products with integrated technologies.
 Mainly it is classified into ArcGIS Online, ArcGIS Pro, ArcGIS Enterprise, and ArcGIS Developers.

 - ArcGIS Online: This act as a prototype and community edition deployed on web servers so that interested audience can use the service.
 ESRI has directly added the link for using it on the main site.